Contents hide

 Step 3.
 Shake the jar and leave it for at least 15 minutes.
 The mixture is not compatible if a scum forms on the surface, or the mixture separates, solids form and settle to the bottom, or clumps or gels form.
 Also look for other signs of a reaction, such as heat or a smell.
 If the jar feels warm to the touch and/or there is a strong smell don’t use the mixture.
 If issues occur, this mix is not compatible and should be thrown away.

-How to choose the right spray tank adjuvants
+How to choose the right Spray Tank Adjuvants

 • First, make sure you read the product label as this is there for a reason.
 Many spray adjuvants for turf list what adjuvant to use and in some cases the label may have these details under the “Directions for Use” section;